dokdospanish/site/content/ko/home/about.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Dokdo Spanish이란"
+title = "What we do"
-subtitle = "This is a subtitle"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.